Evans County, Georgia: Demographics

-Other: 7%

-Catholic: 6%

-Evans County shares its Protestant heritage with the rest of Georgia and the Southern United States.

-The largest denominations by number of adherents in 2002 were the Southern Baptist Convention with 2,043; the United Methodist Church with 1,620; and the Catholic Church with 286.

 Economy

 Agriculture and industry

 Evans County has a diverse economy, with manufacturing; educational, health and social services; retail trade; and construction providing the greatest employment in manufacturing.
 The Claxton-Evans County Industrial Park provides the strongest source of manufacturing, with the creation of concrete poles and galvanization of metals.
 Major employers in Evans County include Evans Memorial Hospital, Camellia Health and Rehabilitation, Claxton Poultry Company, Georgia Department of Corrections, Glenvue Nursing Home, JGI Incorporated Galaxy Food Center, McDonald's Restaurants, Nesmith Chevrolet Company, Pinewood Christian Academy, and Valmont Newmark.

 Outside of the cities, agriculture is important with corn and cotton being major crops.
 Other crops planted and harvested in Evans County include soybeans; wheat and vegetables; and land set aside for orchards.
 The food industry is the most common industry for Evans Countians to work in.

 Local taxes

 Evans County has an 8% total sales tax, including 4% state, 1% local option, 1% special purpose, and 1% educational.
 Evans County is ranked 64 out of 71 Tier 1 counties in the state of Georgia.
 Claxton and Evans County exempt 100% on all classes of certain business inventory from property taxes.